sixuanhan/nuggets/IMPLEMENTATION.md

 ## Player

-This is the outline of the data structures, functional breakdown, and pseudo code for the `player` module.
+This is the outline of the data structures, functional breakdown, and pseudo code for the `player` program.

 ### Data structures